Leupold Mark 4, 3.5-10x40mm LR/T

 There are an endless variety of so-called sniper scopes on the market, many costing a fraction of the Leupold’s substantial price.
 I’ve learned the hard way that you get what you pay for with high-quality optics.
 Even high-end brands with equivalent optical performance often lack the proven ruggedness and user-friendly controls of a Leupold.
 Although I haven’t seen all sniper scopes shoot the “square,” a test for elevation and windage adjustments, I haven’t seen any other scope beat the Leupold Mark 4 for accuracy and repeatability of adjustments.
 With the exception of the US Marine Corps, Leupold essentially owns the market with top police and military sniper teams, and for a very good reason; they combine great optics and precision adjustments with extreme ruggedness and reliability.

-About the Author Richard Fairburn is a Critical Incident and Firearms Trainer.
+Richard Fairburn is a Critical Incident and Firearms Trainer.